 I am not sure if I took a nap or just wanted to snuggle up under that robe.
 But I still remember thinking to myself, “This robe is so warm it could keep me warm at the North Pole!”
 (I of course had no concept of how cold a real arctic freeze could be.)

-That robe lasted a long time but I grew up and found other warm things to wear.
+But I grew up and found other warm things to wear.
 But sixty plus years later I still remember that robe.